haniehbabaee/Kickstarter-Trend-Analysis/README.md

 <img width="973" alt="LaunchDateOutcomes" src="https://user-images.githubusercontent.com/70447525/117214493-ea401780-adca-11eb-815e-656b6a967473.png">

-By analyzing data with Excel, the question below are answered:
+By analyzing data with Excel, the questions below are answered:

 Part 1: Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?